RISK-MGMT/platform/CONTRIBUTING.md

   [pydoc](https://docs.python.org/3/library/pydoc.html).
 - Long form docs should be added as markdown files in the [docs folder](./docs).
-- Avoid docstrings that effectivly restate the name of the function.
-If that's all that makes sense in the docstring, it can be ommited.
+- Avoid docstrings that effectively restate the name of the function.
+If that's all that makes sense in the docstring, it can be omitted.

 ### Functions and Methods